Here are the financial support options for COVID-19

 Payments for Income Support

-There is an extension in the eligibility criteria to receive payments for income support.
+The rules about who can get payments for financial support for COVID-19 have been changed.
 It is now applicable for those receiving any of the following:

 Farm Household Allowance